HSF/hsf.github.io/organization/_posts/2024/2024-07-18-coordination.md

 Pere and Graeme (along with Jerry Ling and Oliver Schulz) attended this year's [JuliaCon](https://juliacon.org/2024/).
 Very interesting conference - presentations ranged from scientific (including HPC), to tools, compiler upgrades and interesting talks from Boeing and ASML.
 Everything is on YouTube to watch.

-We had 3 HEP specific presentations (Geant4, JetReconstruction, UnROOT) that were well recieved.
+We had 3 HEP specific presentations (Geant4, JetReconstruction, UnROOT) that were well received.

 #### JuliaHEP 2024